Classroom of the Heart, Part 3: A Mystery Extracurricular Activity at Age 8

 In my case, On the right, there was a drawing of a hand with a callus on my finger.
 On the left, a hand without the callus.

-I remember the teacher suggesting later on, while I was drawing, that it might be good to include not just the hand with the callus but also a sad face of myself.
+I remember the teacher suggesting that it might be a good idea to include not just the hand with the callus but also a sad face of myself.
 While drawing the left side, they said, "Draw not just the hand without the callus but also your happy face when it's gone."
-I recalled this while writing this now.

-There were a bucket full of ink and a large brush there, the teacher said.
+There was a bucket full of ink and a large brush there, the teacher said.

-With the brush, we drew a big 'X' on the right picture.
-With the brush, we drew a big circle on the left picture.
+With the brush, we drew a big 'X' on the right drawing.
+With the brush, we drew a big circle on the left drawing.

 Then, we got back into the elevator, went up to the first floor, the second floor... and then opened our eyes.